Schistosomiasis: Neuroschistosomiasis

-Central nervous system lesions occur occasionally due to inflammation and granuloma development around eggs or worms that find their way to the brain or spinal cord through the circulatory system, and they can potentially develop irreversible scarring without proper treatment.
-Cerebral granulomatous disease may be caused by S. japonicum eggs in the brain during both the acute and chronic phase of the disease.
+Central nervous system lesions occur occasionally due to inflammation and granuloma development around eggs or worms that migrate to the brain or spinal cord through the circulatory system.
+They can potentially develop irreversible scarring without proper treatment.
+Cerebral granulomatous disease may be caused by S. japonicum eggs in the brain during the acute and chronic phases of the disease.
 Communities in China affected by S. japonicum have rates of seizures eight times higher than baseline.
-Cerebral granulomatous infection may also be caused by S. mansoni.
-In situ egg deposition following the anomalous migration of the adult worm, which appears to be the only mechanism by which Schistosoma can reach the central nervous system in people with schistosomiasis.
+Cerebral granulomatous infection may also be caused by S. mansoni. in situ egg deposition following the anomalous migration of the adult worm, which appears to be the only mechanism by which Schistosoma can reach the central nervous system in people with schistosomiasis.
 The destructive action on the nervous tissue and the mass effect produced by a large number of eggs surrounded by multiple, large granulomas in circumscribed areas of the brain characterize the pseudotumoral form of neuroschistosomiasis and are responsible for the appearance of clinical manifestations: headache, hemiparesis, altered mental status, vertigo, visual abnormalities, seizures, and ataxia.
 Similarly, granulomatous lesions from S. mansoni and S. haematobium eggs in the spinal cord can lead to transverse myelitis (inflammation of the spinal cord) with flaccid paraplegia.
 In cases with advanced hepatosplenic and urinary schistosomiasis, the continuous embolization of eggs from the portal mesenteric system (S. mansoni) or portal mesenteric-pelvic system (S. haematobium) to the brain, results in a sparse distribution of eggs associated with scant periovular inflammatory reaction, usually with little or no clinical significance.

 Spinal cord inflammation (transverse myelitis) symptoms may include: